 Matangi is dedicated to sourcing only the highest quality, eco-friendly and natural fabric as a raw material.
 Each garment is sewn locally and each piece a blank canvas in which art can be created upon.
 The clothing and textiles are hand-dyed in small batches over fire exclusively with natural dyes.
-Studies of colour combinations and the over-dyeing of colours are carried out to create a beautiful earthen palette that eventually makes its way onto a silk dress or finely handwoven linen shawl.
+Studies of colour combinations are carried out to create a beautiful earthen palette that eventually makes its way onto a silk dress or finely handwoven linen shawl.

 At times, pattern is created on the cloth by means of folding, clamping, hand-stitching, or tyeing the cloth in strategic ways to achieve an intended and always partially spontaneous design.
 Each piece is one of a kind.
 Dallas aims to use every possible remnant of cloth from the clothing production to create new by-products and artworks.
-It is her intention to also embrace undyed cloth or revamp vintage cloth in future collections, keeping the ecological footprint of Matangi forever at the forefront of the design process.
+The ecological footprint of Matangi will forever be at the forefront of the design process.

 Matangi textiles are created at the ‘Tea Tree House’, a forested home and studio in Britannia Beach, which is located 45 mins north of Vancouver, BC.
 Whenever possible, the dyeing process takes place outside.
 There is always a line of silk garments drip drying in the mountain air.
 Dallas’ vision is to create a working outdoor studio in the future with wood burning dye stations, rainwater collection, and an outdoor sink for rinsing.
 A work in progress.